mawalden/SCHO2020/README.md

 # A. Devan-Song et al R code and datasets for manuscript: Devan-Song, A., M.A.
 Walden, H.A.
 Moniz, J.M.
 Fox, M.R.
 Low, E. Wilkinson and N.E.
 Karraker.
 2021.
 Confirmation bias fuels ecological misconception: evidence against 'secretive' nature of eastern spadefoots (Scaphiopus h. holbrookii).
 Journal of Herpetology 55(2):137–150.

-- Written by A. Devan-Song 2020
+- Written by A. Devan-Song and M.A.
+Walden
-- Corvallis, Oregon, USA
+- in Corvallis, Oregon, USA and Reno, NV, USA.
+2020-2021

 This repo contains 6 .csv files and 4 .R files to reproduce Figure 3, 5, and appendix graphs for the upcoming manuscript in review at Journal of Herpetology (Devan-Song et al.)